 These manufactured trusses are more economical and can increase spans that conventional rafters would not allow.
 Often they will span from one exterior wall to the opposite exterior wall which means that the home may not have load bearing interior walls and that the weight of the entire roof is carried on the exterior walls.
 Caution, this is not to say that some of a homes interior walls will not be load bearing in a few instances.

 Truss uplift is more prone to occur in areas that have cold winters or seasonal changes with medium to high temperature differences between the seasons.
 It is in the winter months that you will see more evidence of truss uplift.
+Other factors that influences truss-uplift is the slope of the roof, the lower the slope, the greater the uplift and the more insulation over the bottom cord, the more the uplift.

 Where do you see signs of truss uplift